Best of the Western Arctic: Canada and Greenland

 Day 15: At Sea As we continue sailing south along the west coast of Greenland, presentations by our on-board experts will prepare you for the adventures that lie ahead.

-Day 16: to Day 18: Exploring West Greenland Boasting spectacular glaciers, mountainous landscapes, dramatic fjords and vibrant communities, the west coast of Greenland will leave you breathless.
+Days 16 - 18: West Greenland Boasting spectacular glaciers, mountainous landscapes, dramatic fjords and vibrant communities, the west coast of Greenland will leave you breathless.
 Some areas we hope to explore here are Uummannaq, Itilleq and the impressive Ilulissat Icefjord.

 Surrounded by sea and mountains, Itilleq (meaning "crossing place") is situated about a mile (2 km) above the Arctic Circle, in a scenic hollow on a small island.
 It is the southern limit of the Greenlandic sled dog.
 To keep the breed pure, the dogs are not permitted south of this community and all other dog breeds are prohibited this far north.
 Explore the town's traditional wooden houses painted in a rainbow of colors, chat with the locals, whose main trade is fishing, and maybe challenge them to a game of football (soccer) - it won't be long before you're experiencing Itilleq's famous friendly vibe.

-Day 19: Disembark in Kangerlussuaq and Fly to Reykjavik Enjoy one more Zodiac ride to shore, where you'll board your charter flight back to Reykjavik, Iceland.
-Upon arrival in Reykjavik, we will transfer you to your included hotel.
+Day 19: Kangerlussuaq > Toronto Enjoy one more Zodiac ride to shore, where you'll board your charter flight back to Toronto.
+Upon arrival, we will transfer you to your included hotel.

-Day 20: Depart Reykjavik Today, you can make your way home at your leisure or spend time exploring this vibrant city.
+Day 20: Toronto Today, you can make your way home at your leisure or spend time exploring this vibrant city.

 • Shipboard accommodation with daily housekeeping • All meals, snacks, soft drinks and juices on board • Beer and house wine during dinner • All shore landings per the daily programme • Leadership throughout the voyage by our experienced Expedition Leader • All Zodiac transfers and cruising per the daily programme • Formal and informal presentations by our Expedition Team and special guests as scheduled • Photographic journal documenting the expedition • Waterproof expedition boots on loan for shore landings • Official Quark Expeditions parka to keep • Coffee, tea and cocoa available around the clock • Complimentary reusable water bottle • Hair dryer and bathrobe in every cabin • Comprehensive onboard materials, including a map and an informative Arctic Reader • All miscellaneous service taxes and port charges throughout the programme • All luggage handling aboard the ship • Emergency evacuation insurance to a maximum benefit of US$500,000 per person • Greenland voyages cruise passenger tax

-Mandatory Transfer Package Includes • One night's pre-expedition hotel accommodation in Reykjavik • Group transfer from the Reykjavik hotel to the ship on Day 2 • Charter flight from Reykjavik to Kangerlussuaq • Group transfer from the ship to the Kangerlussuaq airport on disembarkation day • Charter flight from Kangerlussuaq to Reykjavik • Group transfer from Reykjavik airport to hotel on disembarkation day • One night's post-expedition hotel accommodation in Reykjavik • Shuttle transfer to Keflavik airport on last day of itinerary
+Mandatory Transfer Package Includes • One night's pre-expedition hotel accommodation in Toronto • Group transfer from the Toronto hotel to the ship on Day 2 • Charter flight from Toronto to Kangerlussuaq • Group transfer from the ship to the Kangerlussuaq airport on disembarkation day • Charter flight from Kangerlussuaq to Toronto • Group transfer from Toronto airport to hotel on disembarkation day • One night's post-expedition hotel accommodation in Reykjavik • Shuttle transfer to airport on last day of itinerary

 Pricing (per person) $USD